auerlab/biolibc/README.md

 security, performance, and reliability.
 FreeBSD has a somewhat well-earned reputation for being difficult to set up and manage compared to user-friendly systems like [Ubuntu](https://ubuntu.com/).
-However, if you are a little bit Unix-savvy, you can very quickly set up a workstation, laptop, or VM using [desktop-installer](http://www.acadix.biz/desktop-installer.php).
+However, if you're a little bit Unix-savvy, you can very quickly set up a workstation, laptop, or VM using [desktop-installer](http://www.acadix.biz/desktop-installer.php).
 If you're new to Unix, you can also reap the benefits of FreeBSD by running